 We represent six church networks: the Anglican Care Network, the Baptist, Catholic and Presbyterian social services agencies, as well as the Methodist and the Salvation Army churches.
-Collectively, these six members are responsible for around 500 social service delivery sites throughout New Zealand.
+Collectively, these six members include 213 separate provider agencies located in 55 towns and cities throughout New Zealand.

 Our members deliver a wide range of services that cover such areas as child and family services, services for older people, food bank and emergency services, housing, budgeting, disability, addictions, community development and employment services.